Prescription weight loss that puts you first

 When you sign up for the Hers weight loss program, you get ongoing access to licensed healthcare providers who offer treatment options designed to meet your unique needs and goals.
 This may include GLP-1 weight loss injections or pills that help support weight management.

 We’re digging into the details with our in-house obesity expert, Craig Primack MD, FACP, FAAP, MFOMA.
-Dr. Primack, a physician specializing in obesity medicine, is the senior vice president of weight loss at Hims and Hers.
+Dr. Primack, a physician specializing in obesity medicine, is the senior vice president of weight loss at Hims & Hers.

 We’re breaking down how Hers Weight Loss works, how much weight you can expect to lose, the medications we offer, and more.